The Fourth Pillar of Islām

 - Old age

-- Pregnancy or breastfeeding (if fasting would harm the mother or child)
+- Breastfeeding woman (if fasting would harm the mother or child)

 What to say upon breaking a Fast